-If you’re looking to buy a cheap motorcycle?
-You need to consider buying salvage motorcycles.
+If you’re looking to buy a cheap ride, you need to consider buying salvage motorcycles.
 Motorcycles with a salvage title are usually accident vehicles.
-Specialized motorcycle auctions then sell them on.
+Specialized motorcycle auctions then sell them on, and can offer you great deals.

-So, why would you want one of these motorcycles compared to a typical used, or even new model?
+So, why would you want one of these motorcycles compared to a typical used, a clean title, or even new model?

 The answer, basically, is the price.
 Salvage motorcycles sell at a tiny fraction of their usual price.
 Also, being smaller and with less paneling than cars, can often be fixed up cheaper than a salvage car.
 The amount that you save on the cost of the bike can greatly offset the repair cost.